camunda-consulting/docker-camunda-platform/camunda-tomcat-hardened/README.md

 # Example Dockerfile for Camunda on Tomcat

-This docker image is based on the official Docker image for the Camunda Enterprise Edition and hardens it for production use by removing examples and enabling security features.
+This [Dockerfile](Dockerfile) is based on the official Docker image for the Camunda Enterprise Edition and hardens it for production use by removing examples and enabling security features.

 ![Docker Tomcat Camunda BPM](docker-tomcat-camunda-bpm.png)